rarahim75/mufin-assessment/README.md

 ## Task 1

-I was not able to proceed beyond this point because all accounts given could not be used due to needing password resets.
+I was not able to proceed beyond the login page for the original [test website](https://www.eais.go.kr/) because all accounts given could not be used due to needing password resets.
 In order to still display my ability in RPA, i decided to find similar website that requires similar types of operations like the original one above, namely the website requires automating the following user interactions:
   1) launching browser and navigating to a website URL
   2) logging in to an online account
   3) entering search keywords inside search textbox